mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 location other than your MMGen data directory.
 Otherwise, it’s recommended, as it frees you from having to type your wallet filename on the command line.*

-*The following examples suppose that you’ve chosen to use a default wallet.
+*The following examples assume that you’ve chosen to use a default wallet.
 If you haven’t, then you must include the path to a wallet file or other seed source in all commands where a seed source is required.*